virus94/jwt_demo/README.md

 1. Create a virtual env for python 3
 2. install requirement.txt file in your enviroment with pip3 install -r requirement.txt

-For set in your new project:
+For setup in your new project:

 pip3 install django
 pip3 install djangorestframework